flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[Chris Aldrich]] an academic who studied media in the middle 1920s, focusing on [[newspaper coverage]] of the [[KKK]]
             - Nowadays extreme views draw attention online.
         - [[Flancian]] on [[coordination points]] as devices for cooperation
+            - Transferring the fewest bits necessary for establishing further cooperation / resolution of truth
         - [[Peter Kaminski]] a story on that
             - On [[Silicon Valley]]: surprised about the formal and informal structure that, once you 'get', makes everything a lot easier.
             - The short history of the valley starts in the [[70s]] and earlier than that.